cbrnrd/pasted/README.md

 ## Installation

-To install `pasted`, you can use the provided Docker image:
+To install `pasted`, you can use the provided `compose.yaml` file.
+This will start up pasted using sqlite as the backend.:

 ```sh
 docker compose up -d